M.S., Strategic Leadership

-The program focuses on innovation, change management and leadership development, with coursework that emphasizes the practical application of ethical leadership concepts and skills, critical thinking, organization innovation, decision-making and creative problem-solving.
-The Rosemont MSSL degree gives you a competitive edge by ensuring your education and skills are relevant and up to date with innovative leadership practices.
+With a focus on innovation, change management and leadership development, the program's coursework emphasizes the practical application of ethical leadership concepts and skills, critical thinking, organization innovation, decision-making and creative problem-solving.
+Gain a competitive edge by ensuring your education and skills are relevant and up-to-date with innovative leadership practices.

-Our program teaches you how to lead change for innovation and alignment and gives you access to best practices for communicating across cultures and generations.
-You will learn how to best use technology to improve organizational effectiveness, along with the fundamentals of operating a business in a global economy.
+Learn how to lead change for innovation and alignment, and access best practices for communicating across cultures and generations.
+Learn how to best use technology to improve organizational effectiveness, along with the fundamentals of operating a business in a global economy.
 The MSSL curriculum provides you with the skills you need to leverage human capital as a tool to foster knowledge transfer and develop and implement strategist planning models.

 The online MSSL is in an accelerated format, meaning that each course last seven weeks.
 The program is comprised of 33 credits in total, and students can complete the degree requirement in less than 24 months (18 months on average).
 There are generally no prerequisites to course selection except that the thesis is completed at the end of the program.
-In addition, the 33 credits are made up of 11 defined courses, so there are no electives within the program.
+In addition, the 33 credits are made up of 11 defined courses - no electives within the program.

 |Acquire fundamental leadership skills to become more effective within an organization.||Learn multiple facets of organization behavior in the context of leadership theory and practice.|